 A list of MSDN blog post articles on SQL Server and JSON can be found at https://blogs.msdn.microsoft.com/sqlserverstorageengine/tag/json/.

-Microsoft has made Azure SQL Database Managed Instances available in Preview mode.
+Microsoft has made Azure SQL Database Managed Instances available.
 These instances offer much greater compatibility with traditional SQL Server when compared with Azure SQL databases.